-Adjustments should be planned between yourself and your employee, with input from their medical team or an occupational health advisor.
+Adjustments should be planned between yourself and your employee, with input from their medical team or an occupational health advisor or vocational rehabilitation practitioner.

 For more information, see Macmillan Cancer Support, ACAS, Equality and Human Rights Commission or Citizens Advice (see p41).